-So their garments are essentially slow fashion made from fast fashion leftovers, and we absolutely love that considering the mounds of waste generated by the garment industry.
-You can really tell in some of their pieces too, in the very best way.
+So their garments are essentially slow fashion made from fast fashion leftovers, and we love that considering the mounds of waste generated by the garment industry.
+You can also tell in some of their pieces in the best way.

-The factory is also a member of the ethical trade membership organization Sedex which makes sure businesses improve their social and environmental performance and working conditions throughout the supply chain.
+The factory is also a member of the ethical trade membership organization Sedex which ensures businesses improve their social and environmental performance and working conditions throughout the supply chain.

 OhSevenDays — corporate responsibility

 They also offer the option to buy garments with small imperfections rather than throwing them away or incinerating them.
 Check out their Zero Waste Misfit program for that.